sschoener/sschoener.github.io/_posts/2026-03-31-better-mono.md

  * you get performance in the editor that is closer to what you'd see in an il2cpp build,
  * you can avoid or delay porting code to Burst because the baseline behavior is better, which means less waiting on Burst,

-If improved Mono performance for your game or Unity editor sounds like something you are interested in, get in touch.
+If you are a game studio and improved Mono performance for your game or Unity editor sounds like something you are interested in, get in touch.
+(Full transparency: the goal is to make money with this.)

 ### Some codegen comparison
 Here is a function from Unity's Entities graphics package.
 It's just one from the vast corpus of functions that I have looked at to evaluate codegen.
 The function is not really all that special and Mono struggles with this no more than it does with a Unity function that just uses, say, Unity's Vector3.
 The improved version with my modified Mono is an order of magnitude faster.
 Here is the source code for this function: